Richard Rohr on social and moral issues

 - We are less attracted to navel gazing on our neuroses and we find ourselves thinking about how we can help others.

-- We love Jesus and want to evangelize, not because we need people to agree with us, but rather because we have been changed by him, and we want others to be free.
+- We love Jesus and want to evangelize, not because we need people to agree with us, but rather because of what he's done in our lives.

 Marriage, gender and sexuality